Baptists in Ukraine: Organization

 Baptists in Ukraine are organized and active in building churches and seminary education.
 It is estimated that there are more Baptists in Ukraine than in all the CIS countries (including Russia) combined.

 Baptists organized the first International Christian Theater Festival in Rivne, which took place in July 2007.

 The Baptist church in Ukraine has attracted many young people, and there are now over 20,000 young people enrolled in Baptist universities.
 Many of these youths are taking part in evangelism and ministry.
 A spokesperson for the Southern Baptist International Mission Board has said that "[in Ukraine] the new generation is what God will have to use to evangelize, disciple and train leaders."

 The Evangelical Baptists also publish a magazine called The Evangelical Field and the newspaper Resurrection.
 There is also a newspaper for the deaf, entitled Voice in the Wilderness.

 All-Ukrainian Union of Churches of Evangelical Christian Baptists

 Nearly 90% of Baptists in Ukraine are united in the All-Ukrainian Union of Churches of Evangelical Christian-Baptists (AUС EСB), established in 1994 at the 22nd Convention of the ECB of Ukraine.
-Today, the union includes 3 seminaries, 2 universities and 15 Bible colleges, and is estimated to have 150,000 conscious believers, and about 300,000 people that attend church services in more than 2,800 churches, with 3,160 clergy members.
+According to a denomination census released in 2023, it claimed 2,192 churches and 105,189 members.
+It has 7 affiliated theological institutes.
 The union is engaged in publishing activity and has an extended mass media network.
 The AUС EСB is governed by a council composed of senior presbyters (bishops) of regional associations headed by the president of the council.
 From 1990–2006 the council was headed by Hryhorii Komendant.
 From May 2006 it has been headed by Vyacheslav Nesteruk.
 The union closely cooperates with Ukrainian Baptists in the diaspora.
 The AUС EСB is a member of the European Baptist Federation and the Baptist World Alliance.